jcstanford/Battleship/README.md

 ## Battleship

 An old board game that has since been made into a virtual chess match.
 My version is simple and does not have anything fancy yet.
-It is played on one's computer terminal, and has only one ship to sink.
+It is played in one's computer terminal, and has only one ship to sink.

-I first build a version of this using Javascript with the aid of the "Head First Javascript Programming" book.
+My first build of this game was using Javascript with the aid of the "Head First Javascript Programming" book.
+When I started learning .Net and the C# language, I tried to replicate that game.
+It turned out pretty well, but I took out the part where the game records your battle statistics.